Jeevan Prabhat

 Jeevan Prabhat (Dawn Of Life) is a 1937 Hindi film social drama, produced by Bombay Talkies and directed by Franz Osten.
 The music director was Saraswati Devi with lyrics and dialogues by J. S. Casshyap.
 The screenplay was by Niranjan Pal.
 The film's "star value" was Devika Rani, with Kishore Sahu making his debut as an actor in the film.
 The cast included another debutant, Renuka Devi, with Mumtaz Ali, Maya Devi and M. Nazir.

 The film deals with the social evils of the caste system, and remarriage.
 Uma is sent back to her father's home after her husband remarries, as she is unable to bear children.
-Her renewed friendship with a childhood friend, Ramu, a Harijan, bings censure and misunderstanding from her husband and society.
+Her renewed friendship with a childhood friend, Ramu, a Harijan, brings censure and misunderstanding from her husband and society.

 Plot

 Set in a village, a young Brahmin couple Nandlal (Mumtaz Ali) and Uma (Devika Rani) are unable to have any children.
 The husband plans to take another wife, Padma.
 Ramu (Kishore Sahu) belongs to the potters family, where Uma normally spent most of her time before marriage.
 The friendship has been frowned upon as Ramu is from the Harijan caste.
 Nandlal sends Uma to her father's house, where she renews her friendship with Ramu.
 Nandlal sees Uma talking to Ramu (Kishore Sahu).
 While at her father's house, Uma discovers that she is pregnant.
 Misunderstandings arise when Nandlal gets suspicious about Uma and Ramu, but all is set right by Padma, Nandlal's second wife.
 She clears Uma's name, and gets Nandlal and Uma together before walking out of their lives.